jrbrowning/toolshed/README.md

 An opinionated developer productivity toolkit for macOS, focused on development environment setup, reproducibility, and automation.

-This repo contains scripts and configuration files to bootstrap Python, Node.js, Docker, and Homebrew environments, making it easy to set up a new laptop or keep your dev tools in sync.
+This repo contains scripts and configuration files to bootstrap your environments, making it easy to set up a new laptop or keep your dev tools in sync.

 # Motivation

+I got a new laptop and wanted to start with a fresh env install.
+Then I realized, I really still want _a few things_ from my old setup.

-Relying on the default versions of python and node on your machine can lead to a lot of dependency down the road.
+Also, relying on the default versions of Python and Node on your machine can lead to a lot of dependency down the road.
 What happens when you (inevitably) need to update something and next thing your local tool starts giving "not found" errors?
-Uggghh.
+Ugh.

-My solution was to create a toolshed and whenever I create a new iterm session, source whichever ENV script I need (python or node) and i'll always have a consistent starting point.
-Tool versions are defined as ENV's for future upgrades, but the script always remains the same.
+My solution was to create a toolshed and whenever I get a new laptop (or create a new iTerm session), I can source whichever ENV script I need (new laptop, Python or Node) and I'll always have a consistent starting point.
+Tool versions are defined as ENVs and config files for future upgrades, but the script always remains the same.

 # Features

 **Brewfile**: Portable Homebrew Configuration

-This file defines the my macOS toolchain setup:
+This file defines my macOS toolchain setup:

 - 🔧 System tools (htop, jq, tree) for system inspection
 - 💻 Language environments (nvm, pyenv, rust, go) for dev stack